Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Prime Generator
 Ram wants to generate some prime numbers for his cryptosystem.
 Help him please!
 Your task is to generate all prime numbers between two given numbers.

+DAY 33:
+Good Program
+In computing, the collection of four bits is called a nibble.

+Chef defines a program as:

+Good, if it takes exactly X nibbles of memory, where X is a positive integer.
+Not Good, otherwise.
+Given a program which takes N bits of memory, determine whether it is Good or Not Good.